×

 Definition of Dadiah and Shrikhand

 Do you know What is Dadiah and Shrikhand.
 If you are looking for the definition of Dadiah and Shrikhand or want to know what is Dadiah and Shrikhand?, then this is where you will fetch your answers.
 Well, in simple terms Dadiah is fermented milk product made from the milk of water Buffaloes.
 The milk obtained from buffaloes is fermented in bamboo containers or tubes.
 While Shrikhand is a semi soft, sweetish sour, whole milk product prepared from lactic fermented curd.
 Both these products are unique in their own ways.
-Dadiah is a White colored dairy product and Shrikhand is Not Available colored.
+Dadiah is a White colored dairy product and Shrikhand is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Dadiah bears Sour and Thick flavor with a Milky aroma whereas Shrikhand has Not Available flavor and a Not Available aroma.
+Dadiah bears Sour and Thick flavor with a Milky aroma whereas Shrikhand has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Dadiah originated in Indonesia, whereas origin of Shrikhand is traced back to India.